Introduction

 Netflix, a name synonymous with online streaming, has evolved dramatically since its inception in 1997.
 Founded by Reed Hastings and Marc Randolph, it began as a DVD rental service that revolutionized the way people consumed movies and TV series.
 From a humble startup operating out of a garage to a global leader in streaming, Netflix’s journey is a testament to innovation, perseverance, and a keen understanding of consumer demand.
 The company’s foresight in embracing streaming technology in the early 2000s marked a pivotal shift in the entertainment industry, allowing viewers to watch their favorite content anytime, anywhere.
 This article delves into the fascinating history of Netflix, exploring key milestones, strategies, and the challenges it faces in an ever-changing digital landscape.

-The Birth of Netflix
+The Birth of Netflix as a business

 Netflix was founded in 1997 by Reed Hastings and Marc Randolph in Scotts Valley, California.
 The initial idea was simple: to create a DVD rental service that allowed customers to rent films online and receive them via mail.
 Hastings, who had previously experienced the hassle of late fees with a traditional video rental store, was determined to eliminate that inconvenience.